Janet Petro: Deputy Center Director

 As Deputy Director of the John F. Kennedy Space Center, Janet Petro led in the transition of the center into a multi-user spaceport.
 For 12 months, she served an appointment at NASA's headquarters in Washington, D.C., as the deputy associate administrator and acting director for the Office of Evaluation.
 She was also the first woman to hold the position as deputy director.

 Director of Kennedy Space Center

 Janet Petro became the 11th Center Director of KSC on June 1, 2021.
 Kelvin Manning served as the Acting Center Director while Petro was the Acting NASA Administrator from January to July 2025.

 Acting NASA Administrator

-Petro's selection as acting administrator surprised some observers, as it bypassed Jim Free, NASA's Associate Administrator, who holds the agency’s highest-ranking career civil servant position.
+Petro's selection as acting administrator surprised some observers, as it bypassed Jim Free, NASA's Associate Administrator, who held the agency’s highest-ranking career civil servant position.
 She served as acting administrator from January 20, 2025, to July 9, 2025, when President Donald Trump appointed Transportation Secretary Sean Duffy as the new acting administrator.

 As acting administrator, she eliminated the Diversity and Inclusion office, in compliance with an executive order by Donald Trump.
 She requested that employees report their colleagues for changing contract descriptions and threatened "adverse consequences" for employees who did not "report" violations.

+She retired from NASA in May 2026.